mukeshsoni/mukeshsoni.github.io/resume.md

 **Misc** (don't know how to categorize these) - nodejs, jquery, css

-**Excited About** (things i am trying to learn/understand) - Elm, ClojureScript, Clojure, grahpql, relay, immutablejs
+**Excited About** (things i am trying to learn/understand) - Elm, React Native, Clojure, ClojureScript, grahpql, relay, immutablejs

 ##Companies worked in
 -----------------------